 In the case of my new biography of Lobsang Rampa, an interesting letter has just come to light—one which I would certainly have included.
 (Discovered by Liz Hodgkinson, to whom, thank you!)
 It was written by Rampa in August 1950 when he was using the name Carl Ku’an.
 The headed notepaper he used states that he was:

-which is interesting, because in The Third Eye and all subsequent books he made it clear that his medical qualifications were gained in Tibet, and not from, by then, hostile China.
-Dr Ku’an states in the letter that he has ‘a very large income’ (which would not be the case for a Tibetan lama), but that his money was in the National Bank of China and had been seized by the Communists.
+In the letter, Dr Ku’an is seeking employment and states in his letter that he has ‘a very large income’ (which would not have been the case for the poor Tibetan), but that his money was in the National Bank of China and had been seized by the Communists.

 Cyril Henry Hoskin (left) and Tuesday Lobsang Rampa (right)